 We seek to fully understand the reliefs and incentives that exist within the territories in which we operate, and utilise those which are available to us and are in accordance with our commercial strategy and activities.

 As a responsible tax payer, we expect our suppliers to act responsibly too, and as part of our supply chain code of conduct, we ask that our suppliers observe similar principles set out in the UK Government’s Procurement Contract guidelines.

 All subsidiaries of the group are subject to tax in their place of residence and where economic allegiance is created, ensuring that tax is paid in the places where resources are utilised.

-At 31 December 2018 we have a subsidiary undertaking which is incorporated in a low tax jurisdiction but is dormant and in any event is resident in the UK for tax purposes and would therefore pay UK tax on any profits arising.
+We have a dormant subsidiary undertaking which is incorporated in a low tax jurisdiction.
+It is resident in the UK for tax purposes and would therefore pay UK tax on any profits arising.

 The level of tax risk the Group prepared to accept